magiclabs/magic-js/README.md

 ## 📖 Documentation

 - See the [developer documentation](https://docs.magic.link) to learn how you can master the Magic SDK in a matter of minutes.
-- See the `@magic-sdk/react-native` [README](https://github.com/magiclabs/magic-js/tree/master/packages/%40magic-sdk/react-native#readme) for package specific information.
+- See the `@magic-sdk/react-native-bare` [README](https://github.com/magiclabs/magic-js/tree/master/packages/%40magic-sdk/react-native-bare#readme) for Bare React Native package specific information.

 ## ⚡️ Quick Start